aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/setup-environment.md

 - `start`: Start docker compose stack to develop with AVD and CVP collection (alias: `start`)
   - Deploy an [mkdoc](https://hub.docker.com/repository/docker/titom73/mkdocs) instance to expose AVD documentation with live reload for development purposes.
   - Deploy an [mkdoc](https://hub.docker.com/repository/docker/titom73/mkdocs) instance to expose CVP documentation with live reload for development purposes.
-  - Deploy an [AVD runner](https://hub.docker.com/repository/docker/avdteam/base) with a pseudo terminal connected to shell for ansible execution
+  - Deploy an [AVD runner](https://hub.docker.com/repository/docker/avdteam/base) with a pseudo terminal connected to shell for Ansible execution
 - `stop`: Stop docker compose stack and remove containers (alias: `stop`)
-- `shell`: Run a shell attached to ansible container (alias: `shell`)
+- `shell`: Run a shell attached to Ansible container (alias: `shell`)
 - `reload`: Stop and Start docker-compose stack
-- `ansible-upgrade`: To upgrade ansible in your runner in conjunction with `ANSIBLE_VERSION`
+- `ansible-upgrade`: To upgrade Ansible in your runner in conjunction with `ANSIBLE_VERSION`

 ```shell
 $ make ansible-upgrade ANSIBLE_VERSION=2.10.7